nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 The |ns3| project uses `clang-tidy <https://clang.llvm.org/extra/clang-tidy/>`_
 to statically analyze (lint) C++ code and help developers write better code.
 Clang-tidy can be easily integrated with modern IDEs or run manually on the command-line.

+The list of clang-tidy checks currently enabled in the |ns3| project is saved on the ``.clang-tidy`` file.
+The full list of clang-tidy checks and their detailed explanations can be seen in `Clang-tidy checks <https://clang.llvm.org/extra/clang-tidy/checks/list.html>`_.

 Clang-tidy installation
 =======================